hydraulic-software/conveyor/guidebook/docs/name-changes.md

 if the underlying legal identity has changed.

-Conveyor provides a new [escape hatch mechanism](configs/escape-hatch.md) that allows you to circumvent those issues by forcing a reinstallation of the app when there's a change in the package family name or the location of the Appinstaller file.
+Conveyor provides a new [escape hatch mechanism](configs/escape-hatch.md) that allows you to circumvent those issues by forcing a reinstallation of the app when there's a change in the package family name or the location of the `.appinstaller` file.
 That mechanism makes a best effort approach to back up local app data, so the app keeps its state after a reinstallation.
 Starting from Conveyor 10, that mechanism is enabled by default.